kasperwelbers/cost-opinion/content/pages/home.md

 ---
 title: OPINION
 subtitle: Measuring Opinionated Communication
-who: Over 130 researchers across 34 European countries, Israel and the US.
-OPINION turns diversity into a key asset toward the development of a multilingual, culturally sensitive field of computational text analysis.
+who: OPINION unites more than 130 researchers across over 30 European countries and beyond, comprising both computational and non-computational scholars from all across the social sciences, the humanities, computer science and artificial intelligence.
+what: >-
-what: OPINION is an international collaboration for developing united conceptual foundations, research agendas and computational measurement strategies for the study of **opinionated text**.
+  OPINION is an international network of researchers collaborating to develop and integrate conceptual foundations, computational measurement strategies, and research agendas for the study of textual expressions of evaluative opinions.

+  As a concerted effort to address one of the key challenges in the study of digital textual data, OPINION advances a transdisciplinary, multilingual, culturally sensitive, and collaborative approach to studying opinionated communication.
 ---

-OPINION convenes early- and mid-career researchers from 34 European countries, Israel, and the US, integrating cutting-edge expertise from different disciplines (notably, communication science, computational linguistics, IT) while networking the many, hitherto largely disconnected language communities of textual researchers.
+this text is not currently visible anywhere